JohanAlkemade/nuodb-drivers/php/README.md

 ## BUILDING ##

-Two scripts are provided: do_win32.bat and do_linux.
+Two scripts are provided: do_win32.bat and do_linux64.
 These scripts will clean out old files, run cmake, then make, then install the PHP extension, and then run the tests/simpletest.php